Nicole Chan Photography

 Know that a 30 minute video stream will take approximately 1-2 gigs of data.

 Technically, none.
 Your iPhone or Android does have a built in microphone.
-However, if you’ve ever watched any video with bad audio, you’ll know that it’s a bit painful.
+However, if you’ve ever watched any video with bad audio, you’ll know that it’s a painful.

 There are a lot of different types of microphones, but the easiest ones are the ones that plug right into your phone and clamp on top.